Home » Cakes & Pies » Buttered Rum Cake

 Buttered Rum Cake

-Best Buttered Rum Cake Recipe
+Ingredients to Make the Best Buttered Rum Cake Recipe

-• Milk – Buttermilk or whole milk.
+• Milk – Buttermilk or whole milk for moisture.

 Which Rum is Best to Use for Making a Rum Cake?

-I’ve made this cake and tested it with various bands of rum and I seem to always come back to a dark rum.
+• Captain Morgan’s – I’ve made this cake and tested it with various bands of rum and I seem to always come back to a dark rum.
 I made this cake using Captain Morgan’s Original Spiced Rum with it’s subtle notes of caramel and vanilla making it a front runner.
-The key to choosing the right rum is, choose one that has a flavor you personally enjoy, for the best end result.
-You may also like this recipe for Rum Punch from Creative Culinary.

 How to Make the Best Southern Buttered Rum Cake Recipe